Reading Time: 9 minutes

 How to Get Help for An Adderall Addiction

 Adderall can worsen your anxiety, but there are ways to deal with it.
 The drug can cause anxiety to be brought on as well.
 Talking to your doctor can help alleviate these symptoms.
-Switching the medication at a doctor’s recommendation is also a very helpful strategy.
+Switching the medication to a doctor’s recommendation is also helpful.
 Suppose you have concerns or questions about yourself or a loved one.
 Please feel free to contact us.
 We are always available to help you with anything you may need.

 Addicted to Adderall and looking for a way out?
 Our helpline is free.
 No obligations, ask the questions you want about drug rehab treatment options.
 Dial (888) 906-0952 and press 1.